yewstack/docs/src/getting-started/build-a-sample-app.md

 ## Run your App!

 Using [`wasm-pack`](https://rustwasm.github.io/docs/wasm-pack/) is the preferred way to get up and running.
-If you haven't already, install the tool with `cargo install wasm-pack` and then build and start a development server by running:
+If you haven't already, install `wasm-pack` with `cargo install wasm-pack` and then build and start a development server by running:

 ```bash
 wasm-pack build --target web --out-name wasm --out-dir ./static
 ```

-`wasm-pack` generates a bundle in the `./static` directory with your app's compiled WebAssembly along with a JavaScript wrapper which can be used to start your application.
+`wasm-pack` generates a bundle in the `./static` directory with your app's compiled WebAssembly along with a JavaScript wrapper which will load your application's WebAssembly binary and run it.

 Then, use your favorite web server to server the files under `./static`.
 For example: